Societal breakdown in the Gaza Strip during the Gaza war: Al-Mujaida clan

+Abu Samra family

+A Telegram channel had posted that the Gaza police's Arrow unit had targeted members of the Fatah-affiliated Abu Samra family/clan in Deir al-Balah.

+The same channel released a statement warning that, "Any family that does not withdraw its social and tribal cover from members involved in bloodshed, roadblocks, or assaults will be treated as complicit."
+This statement made by the telegram channel was attributed to a "special source".

 Other Palestinian clans

 Barbakh clan

 The Barbakh clan, based in Khan Yunis and Rafah, reportedly opposes both Hamas and Israel.
 On 17 June 2025 the clan published a video showing armed members escorting Gazan civilians carrying GHF aid packages from Rafah to Khan Yunis.
 On 26 June, the clan engaged in armed clashes with Hamas forces at the Nasser Hospital in Khan Yunis.
 However, Hamas later claimed that it retains the support of the Barbakh clan, and that the clan had condemned its members who participated in the hospital battle.

 Abu Ziyad clan

-The Abu Ziyad clan is based in the village of Zawaida near Deir al-Balah.
+The Abu Ziyad clan is based in the village of Az-Zawayda near Deir al-Balah.
 In June the clan accused Hamas of killing a clan member who had supposedly tried to prevent the group from stealing humanitarian aid.
 It has demanded that Hamas hand over the operatives responsible for the killing and has threatened to "go to war" against the group.